kyverno/website/content/en/docs/Writing policies/external-data-sources.md

               my-environment-name: "{{dictionary.data.env}}"
 ```

 In the above ClusterPolicy, a mutate rule matches all incoming Pod resources and adds a label to them with the name of `my-environment-name`.
-Because we have defined a `context` which points to our earlier ConfigMap named `mycmap`, we can reference the value with the expression `{{dictionary.data.env}}`.
+Because we have defined a context which points to our earlier ConfigMap named `mycmap`, we can reference the value with the expression `{{dictionary.data.env}}`.
 A new Pod will then receive the label `my-environment-name=production`.

 {{% alert title="Note" color="info" %}}
 ConfigMap names and keys can contain characters that are not supported by [JMESPath](http://jmespath.org/), such as "-" (minus or dash) or "/" (slash).
 To evaluate these characters as literals, add double quotes to that part of the JMESPath expression as follows:
 ```
 {{ "<name>".data."<key>" }}
 ```
-See the [JMESPath page](/docs/writing-policies/jmespath/#formatting) for more information on formatting concerns.
+See the [JMESPath page](/docs/writing-policies/jmespath/#formatting) for more information on formatting.
 {{% /alert %}}

 Kyverno also has the ability to cache ConfigMaps commonly used by policies to reduce the number of API calls made.
 This both decreases the load on the API server and increases the speed of policy evaluation.
 Assign the label `cache.kyverno.io/enabled: "true"` to any ConfigMap and Kyverno will automatically cache it.
 Policy decisions will fetch the data from cache rather than querying the API server.
+This feature may be disabled through an optional [container flag](/docs/installation/customization/#container-flags) if desired.

 ### Handling ConfigMap Array Values